pvstodghill/pipeline-trycycler/HEADER.template.md

 Step 8.
 Medaka was used to polish the assembly with the trimmed and filtered long reads.

 Step 9.
+(FIXME: was this step run?)
 FASTP was used to trim and filter the Illumina reads.

 Step 10.
 NextPolish was used to polish the assembly with trimmed and filtered Illumin reads.

 Step 11.
+(FIXME: was this step run?)
 ReferenceSeeker was used to determine the most similar reference sequences.

 Step 12.
 A completely independent assembly was construct using Unicycler from the filtered and cleaned long and Illumina reads.
 This